Digital skills can speed up recovery in South Africa’s jobs rich tourism sector

 Jennifer Kann

-As the Marketing and Communications Lead for The Collective X, Jennifer brings a wealth of experience from her 25-year career in the field.
+As the Head of Marketing and Communications for Collective X, Jennifer brings a wealth of experience from her 25-year career in the field.
 Beginning her journey as a journalist, she quickly transitioned into a corporate communications specialist.
-For the last 12 years, her focus has been dedicated to youth employment and related issues, highlighting her commitment to making a meaningful impact in this crucial area.
+For the last 15 years, her focus has been dedicated to youth employment and related issues, highlighting her commitment to making a meaningful impact in this crucial area.

 Hina Soni